 Unfortunately, many bat species are declining in numbers at an alraming rate.
 They are slow to reproduce, most bat species have only one “pup” per year.
 Bats suffer from habitat loss and human fear based on myths.

 Other’s bat houses I have seen have 1½ inch chambers.
 This size is more attractive to non-target tenants such as wasps, chipmunks, etc. requiring more frequent monitoring.
-All my models have chambers that are 3/4".